 For publications and presentations related to this project, please visit my research page.

-Building and using this project currently requires significant experience in systems development.
-Major features may still be unimplemented, user interfaces may not be stabilized, and there are many known bugs and issues yet to be resolved.
-The software also requires a separate build of the DyninstAPI library:
+Building and using this project currently requires some experience in systems development.
+Code and user interfaces may not be stabilized, and there are probably many bugs and issues yet to be resolved.

 To obtain a copy of the source code, please access the Git repository: